forestdb/forestdb.org/models/false-cognates.md

  viz(pragmaticListener("avergonzada"))
 ~~~~

-The current model permits us to see what variables are weighting on the pragmatic listener’s beliefs about the world after hearing the utterance.
-For example, the prior beliefs about the state play a substantial role on the posterior beliefs.
+The current model permits us to see what variables are weighing on the pragmatic listener’s beliefs about the world after hearing the utterance.
+For example, the prior beliefs about the state play a substantial role in the posterior beliefs.
 In the original model, the embarrassed state is slightly likelier than the pregnant state (60 > 40).
-Making the former state even more likelier makes the listener give even more probability to the embarrassed interpretation given the ‘embarazada’ translation as is shown in the following code box.
+Making the former state even likelier makes the listener give even more probability to the embarrassed interpretation given the ‘embarazada’ translation as is shown in the following code box.

 ~~~~
 ///fold: